Landlords

 8. Accompanied viewings.

-9. Vetting of tenant including, Credit check, Landlord reference, Employers reference, Bank check and ID check.
+9. Vetting of tenant including, Credit check, Landlord reference, Employers reference, Tribunal check and ID check.

 10. Preparation of Private Residential Tenancy Agreement.